xNewz/one-chat-api/README.md

     # Send a file
     resp_file = send_file(file_path="results.csv")
     print("Send File response:", resp_file)

-    > [!TIP]
-    > You can now send images using the send_file function, making it easier to share media files with your users!

     # Broadcast a message to multiple users
     resp_msg_multi = broadcast_message(message="Hello Multi!", to=["USER_ID_1", "USER_ID_2"])